-The MS4 Permit is a legally enforceable document that provides reasonable assurance that the municipalities will take steps towards achieving the target TMDL and reducing point sources of stormwater containing bacteria.
-If portions of a watershed are not subject to the Connecticut's

-MS4 Permit Program, DEEP has the authority to include those additional municipally-owned or municipally-operated Small MS4s located outside an Urbanized Area as may be designated by the Commissioner.
+The MS4 Permit is a legally enforceable document that provides reasonable assurance that the municipalities will take steps towards achieving the target TMDLs and reducing point sources of stormwater containing bacteria.
+If portions of a watershed are not subject to the Connecticut's MS4 Permit Program, the DEP has the authority to include those additional municipally-owned or municipally-operated Small MS4s located outside an Urbanized Area as may be designated by the Commissioner.
+This option could be pursued if future monitoring indicates non-attainment of recreational goals in the Salmon Brook Sub-Regional Basin.